camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/zeebe-api-rest/zeebe-api-rest-overview.md

 ---

 :::warning Deprecation notice
 The Zeebe REST API has been deprecated.
-With `8.6`, Camunda introduced the [Camunda 8 REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md) to manage and query process entities such as processes, decisions, forms, and user tasks.
+Camunda introduced the [Camunda 8 REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md) with `8.6` to manage and query process entities such as processes, decisions, forms, and user tasks.

-Camunda has also introduced [Zeebe user tasks](/apis-tools/tasklist-api-rest/migrate-to-zeebe-user-tasks.md) to build more advanced functionalities, replacing job worker-based user tasks.
+Camunda also introduced [Zeebe user tasks](/apis-tools/tasklist-api-rest/migrate-to-zeebe-user-tasks.md) to build more advanced functionalities, replacing job worker-based user tasks.
 :::

 ## Introduction